Museum Of The Future To Host Ministers, Officials, COP28 Committee During Climate Future Week

-DUBAI, 21st September, 2023 (WAM) -- The Museum of the Future will host a 'Countdown to COP28' session led by Dr. Sultan bin Ahmed Al Jaber, Minister of Industry and Advanced Technology and COP28 President-Designate, alongside Razan Al Mubarak, UN Climate Change High-level Champion for COP28.
-This special session will take place during the closing of 'Climate Future Week', scheduled at the Museum of the Future from 26th to 30th September, 2023.
+The Museum of the Future will host a 'Countdown to COP28' session led by Dr Sultan bin Ahmed Al Jaber, Minister of Industry and Advanced Technology and COP28 President-Designate, alongside Razan Al Mubarak, UN Climate Change High-level Champion for COP28.
+This special session will take place during the closing of 'Climate Future Week', scheduled at the Museum of the Future from September 26 to 30.

-The COP28 Presidency is calling on all parties to disrupt business as usual, unite around decisive action, and achieve game-changing results by focusing on four key areas: fast-tracking a just and orderly energy transition, addressing climate finance, prioritizing people's lives and livelihoods, and ensuring full inclusivity.
+The COP28 Presidency is calling on all parties to disrupt business as usual, unite around decisive action, and achieve game-changing results by focusing on four key areas: Fast-tracking a just and orderly energy transition, addressing climate finance, prioritising people's lives and livelihoods, and ensuring full inclusivity.

 The inaugural 'Climate Future Week' marks a key milestone during the UAE's Year of Sustainability as the country gears up to host COP28, the 28th Conference of the Parties to the UN Framework Convention on Climate Change (UNFCCC), with key sessions setting the scene for important discussions around the future of our climate.